 Currently, the local Department of Labor Columbus Career Center utilizes Wagner-Peyser and other related Employment Service funding to provide many core services at the Career Center Comprehensive One-Stop site for all customers residing in the local workforce area.
-The procurement process to select a One Stop Operator was conducted, the Georgia Department of Labor was chosen as the One Stop Operator in July 2017.
+The procurement process was conductorto select a One-Stop site will be conducted for July 2017.
+Contracts for One Stop Operator(s) was implemented beginning for PY 2017.
 Although the local Career Center has effortlessly sought ways to conduct regularly scheduled registration and other employment-related services to individuals residing in outlying counties, the availability of staff limits its capability to provide sufficient access to services, especially to those in the rural counties of this workforce area.
 In efforts to strengthen the presence of our one-stop services and enhances the accessibility of GDOL and other services to residents residing in the rural counties, the local WDB's procurement of a mobilized assessment unit has met these challenges, increasing WIOA, GDOL, and other partnering agency presence in these rural counties.